ripple-alpha/ripple-alpha-lib/docs/index.md

 Applies globally to all transactions.

 `txFlags.Universal.FullyCanonicalSig`: Require a fully-canonical signature.
-When preparing transactions, ripple-lib enables this flag for you.
+When preparing transactions, ripple-alpha-lib enables this flag for you.

 ### Payment Flags